 Growing Calendula is easy as long flowering border plants.
 The Calendula officinalis flowers have shades of yellow and orange with many petals.

 Reliable in both wet and dry seasons, this perennial plant in mild climates is treated as an annual in cold climates.

 Calendula grows and tolerates a wide variety of soil types but does best in rich, well-drained soil.
 They bloom quickly from seeds.

-The erect bright green or dark pastel green leaves can grow to a height of 24 inches.
+The erect bright green or dark pastel green leaves can grow to a height of 24″ inches tall.
 Read on to know more about Calendula flower care.

 For hot zones and ones getting little winter frosts (example USDA Zones 9 to 10) sow seeds in autumn.

 When starting seedlings indoors under plant lights, begin preparing the Calendula seeds about 8 weeks before planting outdoors after the last frost.